fabiommendes/sidekick/docs/lazy.rst

 Properties
 ==========

-Sidekick's :cls:`sidekick.property` decorator is a drop-in replacement for Python's builtin properties.
+Sidekick's :mcs:`sidekick.property` decorator is a drop-in replacement for Python's builtin properties.
 It behaves similarly to Python's builtin, but also accepts placeholder expressions and quick lambdas as input functions.
 This allows very terse declarations: